Medicaid Advantage Plus Model Member Handbook

 We may decide to deny a service authorization request or to approve it for an amount that is less than you asked for.
 A qualified health care professional will make these decisions.
 If we decide that the service you asked for is not medically necessary, a clinical peer reviewer will make the decision.
 A clinical peer reviewer may be a doctor, a nurse, or a health care professional who typically provides the care you asked for.
 You can ask for the specific medical standards, called clinical review criteria, used to make the decision about medical necessity.

-We will tell you and your provider both by phone and in writing if we approve or deny your request.
+We will tell you and your provider both by phone and in writing if we approve or deny your requested amount.
 We will also tell you the reason for the decision.
 We will explain what options you have if you don't agree with our decision.

 Standard Process